We have a vision for the future:

 Shady tax loopholes allow U.S. companies off the hook and keep them from paying their fair share.
 We can’t allow billion dollar corporations to hoard wealth in overseas tax havens while working people are trying to make ends meet.
 If you make money off our communities, you better be investing back into them.
 Because corporations should pay what they owe, Congress must fully fund the IRS and empower staff to hold the rich who cut corners accountable.

-Build an The Innovation Economy
+Build The Innovation Economy

 In Arizona and across the United States, young people know we need informed public policy to build an economy that keeps up with innovation.
 With thoughtful investments and careful regulation, renewable energy services, cryptocurrency and blockchain, advanced AI-ready computing, and the booming creator economy can thrive and continue to prime economic growth that lifts up future generations.